philippe86220/UNO-Q-RGB-LEDs-MPU-MCU/README.md

 - cyan = G + B
 - white = R + G + B
 - off = all HIGH

 ---

-### 4. Relation with the Python program

-This is exactly the same principle used by the Python application.
-The Python backend does not use a different mechanism for MPU LEDs.
-It simply automates this manual sysfs control by writing to the same `brightness` files after disabling
-the default triggers.

-In other words:

-- manual terminal commands prove how the MPU LEDs work
-- the Python program applies the same logic in a cleaner and synchronized way
-- the Web UI is a higher-level interface built on top of this low-level control

----